Insights

 Transactional SMS communicates necessary information quickly and directly to customers.
 Customers stay well-informed and engaged with timely updates.
 Here’s why this kind of messaging is so beneficial:

 • It’s instant.
-A study called “Time to Win” highlighted that two-thirds of customers consider speed to be as important as price.
+Our 2024 Customer Connections survey found that 80% of consumers expect to hear from brands within 24 hours of signing up.
 Transactional SMS hits the mark by delivering messages in real time.
 Your customers stay informed the moment something important happens (like a payment or delivery update).

 • It’s reliable.
-SMS relies on mobile networks rather than wifi or mobile data to be delivered, so your audience doesn’t have to deal with with uncertainties with internet connectivity or poor network coverage to get their important messages.
+SMS relies on mobile networks rather than Wi-Fi or mobile data to be delivered, so your audience doesn’t have to deal with uncertainties with internet connectivity or poor network coverage to get their important messages.

 • It’s convenient.
 The information your customers need lands right in their pockets.
 There’s no need for them to log in somewhere or check emails – it’s all there in a simple text.